 Each fellow will receive a one-time payment at the start of the academic year to be used for educational expenses.
-First year fellows will receive \$1,000 for educational fund expenses.
+Fellows will receive \$2,000 for educational fund expenses.
 Some examples of educational expenses may include, but are not limited to meeting, educational butterfly ultrasound, iPad, books, online educational material, and board examinations.
-It is the responsibility of the resident to manage their educational fund expenses.
+It is the responsibility of the fellow to manage their educational fund expenses.